Championing women and girls in sport

-The WA Government is celebrating the passion, strength and leadership of women in sport across Western Australia this March.
+The WA Government is celebrating the passion, strength and leadership of women and girls in sport across WA this March.

 An evidence-based program to promote and foster respect, equality, and inclusion.